anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 5. Install [rsync](https://packages.ubuntu.com/search?keywords=rsync) on the node.

-The sub-sections below describe each of these in detail.
+The sections below describe each of these in detail.

-### Installing Ubuntu Focal or Bionic
+## Installing Ubuntu Focal or Bionic

 Make sure your worker node host has Ubuntu Focal (20.04) or Ubuntu Bionic (18.04).